 Our office participates in various professional organizations involved in governmental auditing.
 On the national level, we are actively involved with the National Association of State Auditors, Comptrollers and Treasurers (NASACT) and the National State Auditors Association (NSAA).
 Our state auditors and other members of our office serve on various NASACT and NSAA committees.
-One of our state auditors is the NSAA President, serves on the NASACT Executive Committee, and chairs the NASACT Constitution and Bylaws Committee.
-Several of our auditors volunteered to participate in the 2023 NSAA peer review and one audit supervisor was recently selected for the team scheduled to conduct the South Dakota review.
+One of our state auditors is the NSAA Immediate Past President; a member of the NASACT and NSAA executive committees; vice chair of the NASACT Governance, Budget, and Time and Place committees; and serves on several other NSAA and NASACT committees.
+In June of 2023, Connecticut hosted the NSAA Annual Conference in Hartford, which noted a record-breaking turnout with nearly 215 attendees, including representation from 36 states, the District of Columbia, and Puerto Rico.
+Also, two of our auditors recently participated in NSAA peer reviews, serving as team members on the South Dakota and Missouri reviews, and several of our auditors volunteered to participate in the 2024 NSAA peer review.
 Regionally, we continue to be actively involved with the New England Intergovernmental Audit Forum (NEIAF) and serve on its executive committee.
 Our office supports and encourages our employees to serve in professional audit organizations in various capacities including locally on the committees of the Connecticut Society of Certified Public Accountants (CTCPA) and the Connecticut Chapter of the Association of Certified Fraud Examiners (ACFE).
 These affiliations enable our office to receive information affecting our profession, present educational opportunities for our employees, and provide valuable information sharing.